 There are also two types of threshers; wet pod thresher and dry pod thresher which are used to thresh the crop after harvesting, which can be done by keeping the harvested crop in the thresher by manually.
 In wet pod thresher the crop can be fed in to the hopper immediately after the harvest, where as in dry pod thresher the harvested crop can be fed in to the hopper after 3-5 days of drying the crop.
 Even though efficient harvesters and threshers are available, their adoption level is very low due to varying power requirements and huge investment cost.
-Moreover individual operation leads to the requirement of operator and labour.
+Moreover, individual operation leads to the requirement of operator and labour.
 In present day, farmer prefer the machine which should do all the operations and requires very less operators and also prefer to strip the pods immediately after harvest so as to prevent crop damage from unexpected rains and other field losses.
-Hence, groundnut combine is the present day requirement, i.e., digging, collecting and threshing of groundnut crop on single pass.
+Hence, groundnut combine is the present-day requirement, i.e., digging, collecting and threshing of groundnut crops on single pass.

-To develop combine harvester, the machine should harvest and after which the crop material need to be collected, conveyed and threshed.
+To develop combine harvester, the machine should harvest and after which the crop material needs to be collected, conveyed and threshed.
 Since all the three operation are energy intensive, all together may require around 75hp.
 Availability of high power 75hp tractors are very limited and majority of Indian farmers are small and marginal having 40-45 hp tractor.
 Keeping in view and to make it also available to the small farmer it was aimed to design separately i.e., a machine for collecting, conveying and threshing of already harvested crop.
-Furthermore to make results more pragmatic and to concentrate on the required components in the proposed design, the existing evaluated thresher (wet pod thresher) was selected as threshing unit and the evaluated digger shaker formed windrows were aimed for collecting, conveying and threshing.
+Furthermore, to make results more pragmatic and to concentrate on the required components in the proposed design, the existing evaluated thresher (wet pod thresher) was selected as threshing unit and the evaluated digger shaker formed windows were aimed for collecting, conveying and threshing.
 Accordingly design and development of a tractor operated groundnut combine for harvested crop was contemplated.

 Materials and methods: